 How to Get to Pueblito Paisa

-The easiest way to get to Pueblito Paisa is to take a taxi (or Uber) as every taxi or Uber driver in the city knows where it is.
-The taxi cost from locations in El Poblado should be less than 10,000 pesos.
+The easiest way to get to Pueblito Paisa is to take a taxi as every taxi driver in the city knows where it is.
+The taxi cost from locations in El Poblado should be about 10,000 pesos.
 In addition, when you leave it is typically easy to catch a taxi since it’s a popular tourist destination.

 It is also possible to reach Pueblito Paisa by walking from the Industriales metro station.
 But it’s a long walk uphill.
 And sometimes the road is lonely.
 So, to be safe we recommend taking a taxi.